2023 Solar Incentives Guide for North Gates, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar system.
-Property tax exemptions let you exclude the value that your solar panels add when calculating the amount of property tax you need to pay.
+- Tax Exemptions: Your solar system might qualify for exemptions on both sales and property tax.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to exclude the value added by your solar panels when you are calculating property taxes on your home.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.

 State & Local Solar Incentives

-Rebates, tax credits and more might be claimed at multiple levels.
-On top of federal solar incentives, there are often state and local ones, too.
-Some incentives are offered for only a limited time, while others are ongoing.
-Your local incentives could come from your county or municipality, or from the New York government.
+There are more than just federal solar incentives; rebates, tax credits and more might also be offered at the local or state level.
+Certain incentives are offered for only a limited time, while others are ongoing.
+Your local incentives could come from the New York government, or from your specific county or municipality.

 Next Steps for Installing Solar in North Gates